mostafa-soltani/Bitcoin-price/readme.txt

 read api and store the data in a csv file to use for Machine Learning models or reaserch

+first you need ti determine how it should work.

+the Time and Round :

+Time: you work with minute. determine the how much minute the app run

+round: you work with round. determine the how much round and row add to csv

 ## Features
 - read api